ArcanaFramework/fileformats/docs/source/developer.rst

 properties, that appear in ``fspaths`` attribute of the object are considered to be "required paths", and are copied along side the main path in the ``copy_to`` method.

-After the format class has been initiated and a cursory validation has been performed on the paths provided, deeper checks can be run as part of the ``validate`` method.
-These checks are specified using the ``check`` decorator.
+After the required properties have been deeper checks can be by using the ``check`` decorator.
 Take the ``fileformats.image.Tiff`` class

 .. code-block:: python